stanislaw/SoftwareDesignHeuristics/README.md

 your class gives you an instance that exercises **many** tests but the class and instance is one. `UserTest`, not `UserTests`!
 See also "There is no such thing as
 Many".

+- **Fast Programming and Slow Programming.**

+This can be read as prototype vs maintenance programming.
+Fast Programming is essential for a quick progress and is very much encouraged by the business.
+However it rarely does have time to learn from mistakes due to the effect of tunnel "straight ahead" way of thinking.
+Slow Programming has a virtue of reflection and deeper analysis but is probably too slow to get the business going from scratch.
+Business only starts to respect Slow programming when it hits the wall of complexity and therefore the need in a proper design.

 ## Complexity and Cognitive Load

 https://en.wikipedia.org/wiki/Cognitive_load (and Cognitive Overload)